ctrl-alt-del/devenv/README.md

 ### PHP on Ubuntu
-PHP is a scripting language for web applications, you can install PHP by running:
+Installing PHP on Ubuntu is as simple as running:
 ```sh
 sudo apt-get install php5 libapache2-mod-php5 php5-mcrypt
 ```